kyran-lewis/dev-coding-challenge/README.md

 ```

 ## Running the servers
-To run the code go to the backend directory and simply enter the following command into the terminal:
+To run the server go to the app directory and simply enter the following command into the terminal:
 ```
 npm run dev
 ```
-On your brower go to http://localhost:3000/ and you should be presented with the front page.
+On your brower go to http://localhost:3000/ and you should be presented with the front page of the web app.